asbhaskar/draftjs-typography/README.md

-Draft.js Rich Text Editor with built in typography based on Microsoft Word
+Draft.js Rich Text Editor with some built in typography based on Microsoft Word

 Created by Abhinav Bhaskar